Fixed Wireless Capacity Planning: Making Money from Thin Air

 Illustration: Sample coverage of a low-gain radio in DFS frequencies illustrating a random distribution of users grouped by modulation.

-While exact coverage parameters vary widely by deployed technology, there is also the inverse correlation between link distance and quality to consider.
-Every radio theoretically can operate at full speed—until there is not enough link margin and it can no longer do so.
+While exact coverage parameters vary widely by deployed technology, there’s also the inverse correlation between link distance and quality to consider.
+Every radio theoretically can operate at full speed—until there’s not enough link margin and it can no longer do so.

-Frustratingly, the further from the access point, the more subscribers you can cover, but the less bandwidth you can deliver to them.
+Frustratingly, the further from the AP, the more subscribers you can cover, but the less bandwidth you can deliver to them.

 The greater distance you try to cover from an existing sector, the more disruptive impact an individual subscriber can have on your overall system efficiency.
 Engineering such a system requires tradeoffs.

 Another way to think about this, harking a bit back to our water analogy, is to think of a sector’s capacity as a bucket.